GEO-BON/bon-in-a-box-pipelines/README.md

 ## Pipelines
 Each script becomes a pipeline step.
 Pipelines support the same input and output types and UI rendering as individual scripts.

+To create or edit pipelines, see the [pipeline editor documentation](/docs/pipeline-editor.md).

 ## Developer documentation
 The linked content is intended for those developing the microservice infrastructure supporting the pipelines.